metral/pulumihome/New-engineering-team-hire.md

 ### Run the pulumi-service UI locally using pulumi-test.io

 > This slightly simpler setup allows you to run just the UI locally, using the Pulumi test service (at https://app.pulumi-test.io) as an API backend.
-If the work you're doing is limited to the web application, you may find it a little easier to work with.
+If the work you're doing is limited to the UI, you may find this setup a little easier to work with.

 1. Run `./scripts/run-console frontend`, then navigate to http://localhost:3000/login, bypassing the normal login flow in order to apply an access token that you'll obtain from the test service in the next step.
 1. Navigate to https://app.pulumi-test.io and sign in.
-1. Browse to Account Settings and click New Access token.
+1. Browse to Account Settings and click New Access Token.
 1. Copy the new token and paste it into the Fake Login view and click Login.
-You should now be signed in.
+You should now be signed in!

 ### Run the pulumi-service API, UI and also the DB locally
 > This setup is to run _everything_ locally.